 "Random Wire" Antennas

 Perhaps the most misleading name in Ham Radio, "Random Wire" antennas are anything but random.
 They are specifically chosen lengths of wire that are intentionally not resonant on the Amateur bands.
-This is so that they can be resonant on many/all of the Amateur bands with the help of a tuner, a 9:1 balun and a 1:1 choke for good measure.
+This is so that they can be operate on many/all of the Amateur bands with the help of a tuner, a 9:1 UnUn and a few 1:1 chokes for good measure.

 29 35.5 41 58 71 84 107 119 148 203 347 407 423

-These are a pretty simple antenna to make.
-Cut your wire to these approved lengths and hook it up to a 9:1 balun and for a ground plane/counterpoise you need a 17 foot length of wire on the other side of the balun (laying on the earth).
-Connect a 1:1 choke right after the 9:1 and run your feedline to a tuner.
+This is a pretty simple antenna to make.
+Cut your wire to any of these approved lengths and hook it up to a 9:1 UnUn.
+For a ground plane/counterpoise you need a 17 foot length of wire on the other side of the UnUn (laying on the earth).
+After some testing, if using a 29', it is best to use a 6'6 length of counterpoise.
+Ideally, a 1:1 choke should be installed at the rig/tuner to nuke common mode current and another one connected between the UnUn and the coax at the antenna and counterpoise wires to maintain the intended radiation pattern.
 You should be able to tune 10m-80m no problem, all with manageable SWR.
-It might be more than a rig tuner can contend with so count on using a dedicated tuner.
+It might be more than an internal rig tuner can contend with so count on using a dedicated tuner.

-As a general rule, the longer you can make the Random Wire, the better.
+As a general rule, the longer you can make the Random Wire, the better it will perform on the lower bands.
 This of course depends on your operating location.
 If you are limited on space, a 29' vertical might work.
 If you've got more room and can use some of the longer lengths, all the better.
-You will pick up more gain.

 A nifty portable hack for longer lengths is to use a steel tape measure.
 These are relatively cheap and compact.
-The 100' tape length can get you up to the 84' approved length or the 107' if you add a ~7' of extra wire.
-Alligator clips on a short piece of wire make it pretty easy to connect the balun to the tape measure.
-It's best to sand off the paint/coating from the tape at the desired length so the alligator clip makes a good contact.
+The 100' tape length can get you up to the 84' recommended length or the 107' if you add a ~7' of extra wire.
+Alligator clips on a short piece of wire make it pretty easy to connect the UnUn to the tape measure.
+You can sand off the paint/coating from the tape at the desired length so the alligator clip makes a good contact, but after some testing, this isn't necessary.

 This makes a simple and slick antenna for QTH or portable operating!